Go-to-Market B2B SaaS Superpowers that Drive Positioning Strategy

 Here's how to find your superpowers to drive go-to-market B2B SaaS positioning strategy.
 Take these simple steps to get your company started.

-How to get started with B2B SaaS Content Marketing as a startup?
-How to get results fast, what to measure?
-What to write about and when to worry about SEO?
+Wondering how to get started with your B2B SaaS content strategy as a startup?
+Learn how to get results fast, what to measure and when to worry about SEO.

 Content is king.
 Content is needed for everything you do in marketing, from funnel optimization, demand generation, and driving awareness to earning a credible reputation and being liked by analysts and influencers.

 In this article, I’ll focus on the specific content areas that I’ve seen SaaS startups struggle with and how to drive results fast.

 While content comes in many forms, from the written word to visuals, audio, and video, I’ll focus mostly on the written form, as the topics I will discuss can be applied to other media as well.

 Good content first and foremost needs to add value.
 Of course, your content needs to be organized, have good structure, and in general be written at a high-quality level.
 Spelling, grammar, and style all matter.
 So does readability.
 But it’s all meaningless unless your content adds value.

 If you don’t know whom you are trying to serve, and what questions are critical as they go through their journey, you will not be able to provide any answers.
 And that will make it hard for your team to create great content, no matter the quality of the writers you hire.

 After years of trying out many formulas for successful content marketing, I’m convinced that you need to keep things very simple.
 While SEO, content strategy, and a multi-media, multi-channel content marketing effort can help you at some point, it’s not the best place to start.
 Things will just get too complicated too fast.

 Content marketing has so many purposes that it’s important to align on the right KPIs.
 Everyone has an opinion about content marketing, which makes it difficult to focus.
 How do you define success?
 Let’s start with “Why?”, and list a couple of reasons to do content marketing: